abhi3700/My_Learning_Cryptography/proj/zkp/langs/circom/README.md

 ## About

-- A language for SNARKs maths circuits.
+- A low level language for SNARKs maths circuits.

 ## Installation